What is eczema coxsackium?

-Eczema coxsackium is an enteroviral infection affecting children with atopic dermatitis (eczema).
-It is characterised by an eruption of vesicles, bullae and erosions affecting areas of active or inactive atopic dermatitis.
+Eczema coxsackium is an enteroviral infection typically affecting children with atopic dermatitis (eczema).
+It is characterised by an eruption of vesicles, bullae, and erosions affecting areas of active or inactive atopic dermatitis.

-Eczema coxsackium has also been described as atypical hand, foot and mouth disease (HFM).
+Eczema coxsackium is a form of Kaposi varicelliform eruption, and has been described as atypical hand, foot and mouth disease (HFM).
 Both conditions are caused by enterovirus.
 However, eczema coxsackium is more widespread than hand, foot and mouth disease, and presents with vesiculobullous lesions that ulcerate and scab.
 The term eczema coxsackium was coined by Nahmias et al in 1968 .

 Eczema coxsackium most commonly affects preschool-age children with atopic dermatitis .
 It affects both boys and girls, and typically presents during late spring to early summer [3–4].
 There have been reported cases in adults [2,5].

 Enteroviral infection can also localise to sites of epidermal barrier breakdown that are not caused by eczema.
 Reported cases of non-eczematous conditions prone to enteroviral infection include [2,5–8]:

 - Irritant contact dermatitis (napkin dermatitis, thumb-sucking dermatitis, lip licker's dermatitis, and medication-induced dermatitis)